Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Conclusion

 \paragraph{Kitchen Stove [RR]} Two Rotational interactions control the heat levels of two burners.
 For example, each hand rotates a key in a keyhole, with the rotation angle representing the burner's heat level (alternatively, mid-air gestures mimicking the turning of control knobs can be used).

 \paragraph{Water Faucets [RR-2]} The cold and hot water taps are controlled by two separate Rotational interactions.
 For example, each hand rotates a coffee cup, with the degree of rotation representing the flow of cold and hot water, respectively.
 If no cups are available, rotating motions in mid-air can also control the water flow.
-The faucets and water flow can be either physical or digital.
+The faucets and water flow can be either real or virtual.

 \paragraph{Object Launching [RN]} Launching a small ball into the air involves controlling the launch angle with Rotational interactions and the launch force with Nonlinear interactions.
-Similar to the game Angry Birds\footnote{\url{https://web.archive.org/web/20241124163818/https://www.angrybirds.com/}}, one hand performs a flick gesture, with the speed of the flick determining the launch force (alternatively, this hand can press down on a flexible ruler or bookmark held by a book, where the degree of press determines the rebound force).
+Similar to the game Angry Birds~\cite{angrybirds_official}, one hand performs a flick gesture, with the speed of the flick determining the launch force (alternatively, this hand can press down on a flexible ruler or bookmark held by a book, where the degree of press determines the rebound force).
 The other hand moves a book page, with the angle between the page and the horizontal plane determining the launch angle.
-When object is unavailable, a mid-air gesture with a flat palm can be used, and the angle of the palm relative to the horizontal plane determines the launch angle.
+When the object is unavailable, a mid-air gesture with a flat palm can be used, and the angle of the palm relative to the horizontal plane determines the launch angle.

-\paragraph{Drawing in Space [RF]} Similar to the Draw in Study~2, the brush is controlled by Free interactions, and the brush size is controlled by Rotational interactions.
+\paragraph{Drawing in Space [RF]} As in the Draw (\Cref{sec:draw}), the brush is controlled by Free interactions, and the brush size is controlled by Rotational interactions.
 For example, one hand makes an index finger pointing gesture, as if it were a pen, with the fingertip acting as the pen tip to draw in space (alternatively, a real pencil can be held to draw in space).
 The other hand rotates a coffee cup on the table, with the rotation degree controlling the brush size (alternatively, in mid-air, mimicking the gesture of holding and rotating a coffee cup).